jeursmine/Jasmine_BlueStampPortfolio/index.md

     -The photoresistor automatically adjusts brightness based on room lighting conditions.

 One of the biggest challenges I faced was that the tutorial I was originally provided used the Cayenne IoT platform, which has since shut down.
 This required me to search for alternative resources and experiment independently to determine the best way to wire my circuit and test individual components.
 Additionally, as someone with limited prior experience in physical computing and circuit wiring, I encountered some trial-and-error issues during setup.
-However, in the end, I was able to get the circuit functioning correctly.
+However, in the end, I was able to get the circuit functioning correctly, and found Adafruit IO to be a good platform for the user interface for my lamp.

 In the next milestone, I will focus on uploading and integrating all the code needed to make the components work together.
 I will also create an Adafruit IO dashboard, allowing the user to: